Operational-Sciences-Group/Project-Beewolf/README.md

 Beewolf copies the Windows [Security Account Manager](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc756748(v=ws.10)?redirectedfrom=MSDN) database to $env:PUBLIC (or another filepath) for your viewing pleasure.
 It works by creating symbolic links to a shadowcopy of the SAM, and preforming slight of hand with variables.

 It has been tested on the following versions of Windows:
 - Windows 10 Pro.
-10.0.19043.0 (Major.Minor.Build.Revision)
+10.0.19043.0 (Major.Minor.Build.Revision) (We anticipate it will work on Windows 11 also)
 - Windows 8.1 Enterprise.
 6.3.9600.0 (Major.Minor.Build.Revision)
 - Windows 7 Enterprise Service Pack 1.
 6.1.7601.65536 (Major.Minor.Build.Revision)
 - Windows Server 2019 Build 17763.rs5_release.180914-1434
-- We anticipate it will work on Windows 11.

 Here is the concept of operation: